-All these years later I can still see my dad roaring down the track in that race car, the collision and his car skidding off the track and crashing through the fence.
+After all these years, I can still see my dad roaring down the track in that race car, the collision, and his car skidding off the track and crashing through the fence.

-Some years later, a paved, oval track opened up on Debarr and Bragaw.
-Our family used to enjoy watching the races at that track, and our dad knew some of the mechanics and drivers.
+Some years later, the Alaska Speedway, a paved, oval track, opened up on Debarr and Bragaw.
+Our family used to enjoy watching the races at that track, and our dad knew some mechanics and drivers.

-I remember Don Howell, Blackie Keister, David Fuzzy Sprinkle and dad's good friend Hank Langman.
+I remember Don Howell, Bud Borders, Blackie Keister, David “Fuzzy” Sprinkle, John Delozier, Oren Johnson and dad's good friend Hank Langman.

-We would get to wear our own white pit crew overalls and would look ultra cool for the girls whenever we walked from the pits into the grandstands.
+We would get to wear our white pit crew overalls and would look ultra-cool to the girls whenever we walked from the pits into the grandstands.

-When it was race time, we all watched intently as our race car went through it's paces with Hank ending up somewhere in the last third of the cars.
+At race time, we all watched intently as our race car went through its paces, with Hank ending up somewhere in the last third of the cars.
 At the end of the race, Hank pulled the car into the pits and said he needed to adjust the suspension.

-While were were all concentrating on our race car, another race was going strong.
+While we were all concentrating on our race car, another race was going strong.

 Someone across the track had a camera and took the perfect picture at just the right time.

-At the end of that racing season, my brother and I and our friend Paul decided to hang up our nifty white pit crew overalls for good.
+At the end of that racing season, my brother and me and our friend Paul decided to hang up our nifty white pit crew overalls for good.